digao-dalpiaz/DzTalkApp/README.md

 The `Result` parameter allows you to set a result code to return to the sender application (the sender application should use `GetResult` function right after use `Send` method to read this result code).

-You can use the `AsString`, `AsInteger` or `AsStream` methods to read messages as String and Integer data types.
+You can use the `AsString`, `AsInteger` or `AsStream` methods to get message data content as specific type.

 ## How to send and read custom types